jimboca/ISYHelperHABridge/README.md

 Harmony Hub's support Hue, so using this emulator allows controlling with Alexa, Google Home, and Harmony.
-Controlling lights with a Harmony Elite remote with the home control buttons is awesome, even when Google can do it sometimes it's easier just to push a button.
+Controlling lights with a Harmony Elite home control buttons is awesome, even when we can do it with voice control sometimes it's better to just to push a button.

-Control scenes as groups, so light levels can be set for a scene together.
+Control scenes as groups, so light levels can be set for a scene together!

 # ISY Spoken Property